jbbees/Fintech_BC_21/10_Time_Series_Yen_Futures/Part_2_Linear_Regression_Walkthrough.md

 After running `yen_futures.shape` there should now be 1,415 rows and 10 columns.
 This is much lower than the 7.515 rows from Part 1.

-# Separate the training (in-sample) independent features and y dependent components
+# Separate data into training (in-sample) independent features, and y (out-of-sample) dependent components

 We are predicting Yen values from years 2018 and onward (dependent y values) based on past Yen values 2017 are previous (independent X features).